Just intonation: a general framework

 "I-IV-II-V-I" harmonic series (Asselin 2000 p.
 134)

-On the picture, triangles whose summit points to the right are major chords, and the one pointing to the left is the “D minor” chord.
+In the picture, the triangles with the top pointing to the right are major chords, and the one pointing to the left is the "D minor" chord.

-Asselin’s conclusion (2000 p.
-137) is that the minor mode is one syntonic comma lower than the major mode.
+Asselin (2000 p.
+137) concludes that the minor mode is one syntonic comma lower than the major mode.
 Conversely, the major mode should be one syntonic comma higher than the minor mode.

-This is in full agreement with the model constructed by grama-murcchana.
-Since minor chromatic scales are exported from transpositions of Ma-grama with all its grades in the lowest position, their base notes are also driven to the lowest positions.
-However this requires a scale “adjustment” in the cases of “Ma10″, “Ma11″ and “Ma12″ so that no position is created outside the basic Pythagorean/harmonic scheme of the Indian system.
-Looking at Asselin’s drawing (above), this means that no position would be picked up in the 2nd-order series of fifths in the rightmost column involving two consecutive ascending major thirds resulting in a lowering of 2 syntonic commas.
-This process is further explained on page Creation of just-intonation scales.
+This is fully consistent with the model constructed by grama-murcchana.
+Since minor chromatic scales are exported from transpositions of Ma-grama with all its degrees in the lowest position, their base notes are also driven to the lowest positions.
+However this requires a scale "adjustment" in the cases of "Ma10", "Ma11" and "Ma12" so that no position is created outside the basic Pythagorean/harmonic scheme of the Indian system.
+Looking at Asselin's drawing (above), this means that no position would be picked up in the 2nd-order series of fifths in the rightmost column with two successive ascending major thirds resulting in a lowering of 2 syntonic commas.
+This process is explained in more detail on the page Creation of just-intonation scales.

 Let us listen to the production of the "-gr.tryTunings" grammar: